nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

     - games
     - apple
 title: 'Ultima IV: Reflections'
+summary: |
-summary: "Playing Ultima IV on the Apple \]\[ was probably what got me into computers ... well, maybe not so much playing as where it led ..."
+    Playing Ultima IV on the Apple 2 was probably what got me into computers ... well, maybe not so much playing as where it led ...
 ---

-# Ultima IV: Reflections

-## GALAGA
+# GALAGA

 Some time in the early '80s, Dad brought home an Apple 2 [clone](https://en.wikipedia.org/wiki/Apple_II_series#Clones),